Skip to main content

 Common Issues

-• Verify the proxy agent number is familiar to your agents
+• Verify the proxy agent number is familiar to your agent

-• Check that agents aren’t screening unknown numbers
+• Check that the agent isn’t screening unknown numbers

 • Test during known availability hours